Creating a place to unwind in Miyakonojo. The unwavering banner that guided the ship carrying the future.

 "Kengo Kuma is someone who values architecture that blends into the local environment and culture.
 We felt that this was in line with the goals of this facility, so we asked him to design it."

-"Through our discussions, we really got a sense of the personalities of the people at Kirishima Shuzo, their passion for Shochu, and how much they value the power of Shochu to connect people.
+"Through our discussions, we really got a sense of the personalities of the people at Kirishima Shuzo, their passion for shochu, and how much they value the power of shochu to connect people.
 These things resonated with our passion for coffee, and we felt there was a strong cultural fit.
 Because this was an unprecedented endeavor, we actively shared our ideas with each other from the early stages of the project, through trial and error, and the process of gradually making it a reality continued."

 Yanagi reflected that even though there were sometimes differences of opinion, they were able to work together over time to create the vision they wanted to achieve, which was only possible thanks to the passion and mutual respect between both companies.